violachyu/violachyu/README.md

 I'm a software engineer who went from debugging people to debugging computers; who went from ICU to APIs.

-**My superpower?**
+**My superpower: The "Nurse" Mindset**

-I see systems the way nurses see patients: holistically, with obsessive attention to detail, and an unshakeable sense of responsibility when things break.
-While other engineers optimize for performance, I optimize for reliability – because I've seen what happens when critical systems fail people who depend on them.
+I treat systems with a holistic view, but with "intensive care"-- obsessive attention to detail.
+I optimize reliability and availability over performance because I've seen what happens when critical systems fail people who depend on them.

 **My philosophy:**
 > "If life gives you lemonade, make lemons – and life will be all like 'whaaaaat?'" -- Phil Dunphy

-I find **FUN** in impossible situations.
-I love that "aha!" moment when a complex problem suddenly clicks.
+I find **FUN** in impossible situations; actively chasing that sweet, satisfying "aha!" moment when fresh insights suddenly clicks!
-I thrive on the fresh insights that come from trying new approaches.
-Innovation isn't just about solving problems – it's about *enjoying* the process, even (especially?) when it's hard.

 ---